ajschumacher/sat_analogies/README.md

 # SAT Analogies by Word Vectors

+This code accompanies the blog post [Word Vectors and SAT Analogies](http://planspace.org/20170705-word_vectors_and_sat_analogies/).

+---

 To populate `data/`:

  * Acquire `data/SAT-package-V3.txt` ([a set of 374 SAT analogy questions](https://www.aclweb.org/aclwiki/index.php?title=SAT_Analogy_Questions_(State_of_the_art))) by emailing Peter Turney.
  * Download [GloVe vectors](https://nlp.stanford.edu/projects/glove/) and unzip, providing (for example) `data/glove.6B.50d.txt`.
  * Download [word2vec vectors](https://code.google.com/archive/p/word2vec/) and gunzip, providing `data/GoogleNews-vectors-negative300.bin`.

+---

+To see how well you do on the task, run `python human.py`.

+---

+This uses Python 2.7 and a number of packages (see tops of `.py` files).

 ---